KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 RCNTRL
 ------

+.. _table-rcntrl:

-.. table:: Table 5: Summary of RCNTRL usage in the f90 integrators.
+.. table:: Summary of RCNTRL usage in the f90 integrators.
            Here, Y = used, and s = solver-specific usage.
    :align: center